mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

-network attackers the ability to influence otherwise secured traffic by modifying user state that flows to secure origins, and gives them insight into user behavior, as securely-set cookies that lack the "Secure" attribute likewise flow from secure origins to non-secure origins.
-Additionally, cookies are delivered to all ports of a given domain, which can’t necessarily be trusted as Section 8.5 of
+network attackers the ability to influence otherwise secured traffic by modifying user state that flows to secure origins, and gives them insight into user behavior, as securely-set cookies that lack the `Secure` attribute likewise flow from secure origins to non-secure origins.
+Additionally, cookies are delivered to all ports of a given domain, which can't necessarily be trusted as Section 8.5 of
 {{RFC6265bis}} points out.
 Similarly to above, attackers operating on a different port could influence otherwise secured traffic.

-We should remedy this defect by storing both a “scheme” and “port” component along with the cookie, and use those components in cookies’ matching algorithms to ensure that a cookie is only sent to the origin that originally set it, thus keeping origins’ state separate by default.
+We should remedy this defect by storing both a "scheme" and "port" component along with the cookie, and use those components in cookies' matching algorithms to ensure that a cookie is only sent to the origin that originally set it, thus keeping origins' state separate by default.

-It’s possible that a site operator purposefully wants their cookies to be usable across ports.
+It's possible that a site operator purposefully wants their cookies to be usable across ports.
 For these situations it seems reasonable to allow a server to specify that a given cookie should be accessible by different origins.
 Since the Domain attribute already does this, by matching multiple hosts, we can extend it to also match all ports.
-Thereby allowing a cookie with the Domain attribute, a “domain cookie”, to be accessible from any port value.
+Thereby allowing a cookie with the Domain attribute, a "domain cookie", to be accessible from any port value.
 This behavior extends to overwriting cookies as well.
 Examples: